xsmilebook/SC_development/development_script/README.md

-This folder contains codes for all the analyses in the manuscript and sensitivity analyses in the supplementary materials.
+This folder contains codes for the analyses and sensitivity analyses in the manuscript.
 See the `README.md` in each subfolder for details.